Comander227/Tutorial-MakeCode-Lessons/Outline for Downhill Ski Tutorial.md

     Rocks.setFlag(SpriteFlag.AutoDestroy, true)
 })
 ```

+## Part 3: Let's Speed Things Up
+### The game will get boring if nothing changes as the player progresses.
+Let's make the skier move faster the longer they are actively playing.

 ## Creating a Skier Speed Variable
 ### Let's adjust the speed of this using a variable that we can manipulate.